towersvault/shinpokered/README.md

 > **Why is there a brief white frame flash when the screen transitions on Gameboy Color?**

 It's a hardware quirk.
 There is a brief moment where the LCD is disabled.
 When it is re-enabled, the screen displays blank white for 1 frame.
-EDIT: I was able to remove the flash from map-loading transitions by removing its need for disabling the LCD.

 #Credits / Special Thanks